fraunhoferfokus/opendata-platform/README.txt

 Contacts:

-Nikolay Tcholtchev, nikolay.tcholtchev@fokus.fraunhofer.de
+Nikolay Tcholtchev, nikolay.tcholtchev_at_fokus.fraunhofer.de
-Evanela Lapi, evanela.lapi@fokus.fraunhofer.de
+Evanela Lapi, evanela.lapi_at_fokus.fraunhofer.de
-Florian Marienfeld, evanela.lapi@fokus.fraunhofer.de
+Florian Marienfeld, florian.marienfeld_at_fokus.fraunhofer.de

 This is an early version (0.51) of the Open Data platform of Fraunhofer FOKUS.